Scenario Planning

 That is a roughly 95% cost reduction in 20 months.
 A month later, DeepSeek released R1, which matched OpenAI’s o1 on reasoning tasks for an incremental $294,000 in training cost.

 The caveats matter: DeepSeek’s $5.6 million figure covers only the final pre-training run.
 Their parent company High-Flyer invested over $500 million in Nvidia GPUs total, and the full cost from base model to R1 is estimated at $6–7 million by Epoch AI.
 But even the generous estimate represents a 90%+ reduction from GPT-4.
-The key innovations enabling this — FP8 mixed-precision training, mixture-of-experts architectures with load balancing, and custom CUDA kernels achieving 85%+ GPU utilization versus the industry average of 55–65% — are algorithmic, not hardware-dependent.
+The key innovations enabling this (FP8 mixed-precision training, mixture-of-experts architectures with load balancing, and custom CUDA kernels achieving 85%+ GPU utilization versus the industry average of 55–65%) are algorithmic rather than hardware-bound.
 They can be replicated.

 The open-source convergence

 Llama 3.1 405B was the first open model to match or exceed GPT-4 across multiple benchmarks in July 2024, roughly 16 months after GPT-4’s release.
 By early 2025, that lag had compressed further.
-Open-source models now represent 62.8% of all models by count, and the best open LLMs lag closed ones by 5–22 months on benchmarks — with the gap narrowing rapidly.
-One analysis projected open-closed parity by Q2 2026.
+Open-source models now represent 62.8% of all models by count, and the best open LLMs lag closed ones by 5–22 months on benchmarks.
+One analysis projected open-closed parity by Q2 2026; that projection has aged poorly at the very top, where the 2026 AI Index shows the Elo gap re-widening to roughly 3.3% after the frontier stepped again.
+Read the convergence as a per-tier story: each capability tier commoditizes on the 5–22-month lag, while a genuinely new tier can re-open the gap above it.

 Inference pricing in freefall

 Open-source alternatives are even cheaper.
-Llama 3.3 70B via Groq costs $0.71 per million output tokens.
+Llama 3 70B via Groq costs roughly $0.79 per million output tokens.
 DeepSeek V3 is available at $0.42.
 Self-hosted 70B models on H100 hardware can reach approximately $0.07 per million tokens at full utilization.
 On average, open-source models cost 7.3 times less than their proprietary equivalents.

 The April 2026 wave

 Over an 18-day window in April 2026, three frontier-class open-weight coding models shipped.
-GLM-5.1 (Zhipu, April 7) is 744B MoE / 40B active under MIT license and posts 58.4% on SWE-Bench Pro — ahead of GPT-5.4 and Opus 4.6 on that bench.
-Qwen 3.6 (Alibaba, April 16) split into variants; the 35B-A3B open variant runs on a single RTX 4090 with quantization and posts 73.4% SWE-Bench Verified — the throughput sweet spot for solo developers and on-prem deployments.
-Kimi K2.6 (Moonshot, April 20) is 1T total / 32B active and introduces a 300-agent swarm primitive for parallel exploration on hard tickets — an agentic precursor that connects to Hours and Dollars in Section 6.
-DeepSeek V4-Pro (April 24) posts 80.6% SWE-Bench Verified at $0.28 input / $2.48 output per million tokens with a 1M-token context window — roughly an order of magnitude cheaper than Opus 4.6 at comparable coding capability, using hybrid attention (Compressed Sparse + Heavily Compressed) at about 27% of V3.2’s per-token FLOPs.
-Mistral Medium 3.5 (April 29) ships as a 128B dense model, self-hostable from Hugging Face, with 77.6% SWE-Bench Verified and configurable reasoning effort per request — the cleanest EU-data-residency narrative on the market, paired with Mistral’s $400M ARR (January 2026) at a $13.8B valuation.
+GLM-5.1 (Zhipu, April 7) is 744B MoE / 40B active under MIT license and posts 58.4% on SWE-Bench Pro, ahead of GPT-5.4 and Opus 4.6 on that bench.
+Qwen 3.6 (Alibaba, April 16) split into variants; the 35B-A3B open variant runs on a single RTX 4090 with quantization and posts 73.4% SWE-Bench Verified, the throughput sweet spot for solo developers and on-prem deployments.
+Kimi K2.6 (Moonshot, April 20) is 1T total / 32B active and introduces a 300-agent swarm primitive for parallel exploration on hard tickets, an agentic precursor that connects to Hours and Dollars in Section 6.
+DeepSeek V4-Pro (April 24) posts 80.6% SWE-Bench Verified at $0.28 input / $2.48 output per million tokens with a 1M-token context window, roughly an order of magnitude cheaper than Opus 4.6 at comparable coding capability, using hybrid attention (Compressed Sparse + Heavily Compressed) at about 27% of V3.2’s per-token FLOPs.
+Mistral Medium 3.5 (April 29) ships as a 128B dense model, self-hostable from Hugging Face, with 77.6% SWE-Bench Verified and configurable reasoning effort per request; it carries the cleanest EU-data-residency narrative on the market, paired with Mistral’s $400M ARR (January 2026) at a $13.8B valuation.

-By May 2026, the buyer question is no longer “is open-weight good enough.”
+By mid-2026, the buyer question is no longer “is open-weight good enough.”
 It is which open-weight per workload, which hosting stack, and which sovereign deployment shape.
-For EU enterprises in particular, these intersect directly with the sovereignty story in Section 4 — for the first time, “self-hostable frontier-equivalent” isn’t a euphemism.
+For EU enterprises in particular, these intersect directly with the sovereignty story in Section 4: for the first time, “self-hostable frontier-equivalent” is a literal product description rather than a euphemism.

 Where does value go when the model is free?

 Mistral CEO Arthur Mensch has been the most articulate voice on this shift.
-Across early-2026 interviews — the Big Technology Podcast in January, Davos and Bloomberg the same month, the Economic Times in February — he framed AI as becoming infrastructure, “a utility” measured by efficiency, capital discipline, and reliable delivery rather than novelty.
+Across early-2026 interviews (the Big Technology Podcast in January, Davos and Bloomberg the same month, the Economic Times in February) he framed AI as becoming infrastructure, “a utility” measured by efficiency, capital discipline, and reliable delivery rather than novelty.
 His most quoted line: “My generation of engineers has more or less succeeded in commoditizing its own profession.”
-The corollary, which he argues consistently, is that competitive advantage will increasingly accrue not to whoever has the largest model, but to whoever builds the most specialized system around their specific data and domain.
+The corollary, which he argues consistently, is that competitive advantage will increasingly accrue to whoever builds the most specialized system around their specific data and domain, rather than to whoever has the largest model.

-If Mistral is right — and the cost data supports the argument — then the model itself becomes a commodity layer, and value migrates to the layers around it: fine-tuning and domain adaptation, data pipelines and retrieval-augmented generation, tooling and orchestration (agent frameworks, MCP servers, evaluation pipelines), and ultimately domain expertise.
-The organizations that win in this scenario are not those with the best model, but those with the best understanding of their own problems.
+If Mistral is right, and the cost data supports the argument, then the model itself becomes a commodity layer, and value migrates to the layers around it: fine-tuning and domain adaptation, data pipelines and retrieval-augmented generation, tooling and orchestration (agent frameworks, MCP servers, evaluation pipelines), and ultimately domain expertise.
+The organizations that win in this scenario are the ones that understand their own problems best, whichever model they happen to run.

 - Inference costs drop below $0.10 per million tokens for GPT-4-class output